leeweiming3/tp/docs/UserGuide.md

 * The application added will contain the candidate with the specified email and the job with the specified title.
 * If `STATUS` is omitted, then the `STATUS` of the application will be `PRESCREEN`.
 * There cannot be 2 or more applications with the same pair of candidate and job.
-* The addition of an application to a job will fail if one of these conditions are met:
+* The addition of an application to a job will fail if any of these conditions are met:
   * The status of the application to be added is `OFFERED`, and the number of `OFFERED` applications to the job is already equal to the number of vacancies of the job.
   * The candidate list does not contain a candidate with the specified email.
   * The job list does not contain a job with the specified job title.